Tight Pants & Back Pain

 Restrictive clothing can effect motion and muscle activity, increasing back pain.

-In a study published in Applied Ergonomics.
-2013 Apr 30, the authors found a correlation between tight pants and back pain.
-They studied the fffects of restrictive clothing on lumbar range of motion and trunk muscle activity in young adult worker manual material handling.
+A 2013 study published in Applied Ergonomics found a correlation between tight pants and back pain.
+They studied the efffects of restrictive clothing on lumbar range of motion and trunk muscle activity in young adult worker manual material handling.

 Back pain is one of major health problems in today’s modern society.
 There are many causes of lower back pain including sustained and static loading of the spine as when sitting at a computer for long periods, repetitive spinal movements common in some working conditions, vibratory forces on the back structures like driving and in truckers who drive for long periods, as well as limited hip range of motion due to muscle problems or degenerative changes.
 Altered motion patterns of the hips and spine may be a potential factor contributing to the development of back pain.